What Are Herbal Remedies?

 5.)
 Pine Pollen

-Like all of the herbal supplements and plant extracts on this list, pine pollen has been used in medicines and healing for many thousands of years.
+Like all of the herbal supplements and plant extracts on this list, pine pollen (along with pine needle oil) has been used in medicines and healing for many thousands of years.
 It's finding huge popularity again in modern times due to its strong-nutrient vales, high levels of antioxidants, anti-inflammatory properties, energy-boosting effects and hormone regulation potential.

 Most people are drawn to it for an increase in energy, testosterone levels and phyto-androgens to help with hormone balance.
 Many users with low energy due to flagging testosterone or menopause report quite quick changes and notice feeling much more invigorated within a couple of week of consistent use.